GNOME/glib/INSTALL.md

 `update-mime-database` and `update-desktop-database` utilities, which are part of shared-mime-info and desktop-file-utils, respectively.

-GObject uses libffi to implement generic marshalling functionality.
+GObject uses libffi 3.7.0 or newer to implement generic marshalling functionality.

 The Nitty-Gritty
 ================